 The Pros And Cons Of Ketamine For Anxiety: Here’s What We Know

-Ketamine clinics all over the world offer two available treatment options for administering ketamine for anxiety.
-One is the form of a nasal spray, and the second as intravenous infusions.
+Ketamine clinics all over the world offer four primary treatment options for administering ketamine for anxiety.
+They are an FDA-approved nasal spray, intravenous infusions, intramuscular injections and lozenges.
 Each differs in dosage, down time, recovery, treatment sessions and regulation.

 The nasal spray, Spravato, is a form of ketamine (esketamine) that the FDA previously approved.
 According to their directives, it can “only be available through a restricted distribution system and it must be administered in a certified medical office where the health care provider can monitor the patient.”